Best Women’s Running Tights of 2025

 What are the best running tights for warmer weather?

 For runners wanting to wear tights in warmer temperatures, the Saucony Elite Tights are lightweight and cool.
 They feature recycled nylon and spandex, a highly breathable and wicking blend.
 Whether you’re wearing tights in warmer weather for sun protection or a buffer against overgrown shrubbery on the trail, or you’ve been running in cooler weather, and now the sun has come out, you’ll want to make sure they can move moisture from your skin effectively.
-Getting tights wet in a creek or lake is a great technique for cooling the legs off if you’re getting too hot.
+Getting tights wet in a creek or lake is an excellent technique for cooling the legs off if you’re getting too hot, but it can also increase the chance of chafing.

 Call for Comments